eding42/Git-Repository-Synchronization-Tool/README.md

 `./git-sync-tool.sh`

 If any bugs are encountered, please post them to GitHub.
+Please.